Your credit report

 To find the legal clinic that serves your area, visit the Legal Aid Ontario (LAO) website at www.legalaid.on.ca or call Legal Aid Ontario at:

 Law Society Referral Service

 JusticeNet is a nonprofit service that helps people who do not qualify for legal aid to find legal help.
-JusticeNet has a directory of lawyers, paralegals, and mediators who offer help at reduced rates to financially eligible people.
+JusticeNet has a directory of lawyers, paralegals, and mediators who provide help at reduced rates to financially eligible people.
 Visit their website at www.justicenet.ca or contact them at:

 Toronto area: 416-479-0552